Margazhi 16: Production

 K. Stephen, an associate of A. Venkatesh, made his directorial debut with Margazhi 16 under the banner of Jayavishal Arts.
 Actor Bhanu Chander's son Jayanth was chosen to make his debut on the big screen while Srinidhi, who played as a child artiste in various Malayalam language films, was selected to play the heroine.
 Another hero was Srinivas who hailed from Chennai and L. Raja was cast to play the father role.
 The film was based on the real-life story of the film director Stephen's friend.
 E. K. Bobby, who was the music director of Sollamale (1998), Nesam Pudhusu (1999) and Palaivana Solai (2009), was selected to compose the music.
 Speaking of the film, K. Stephen said, "Normally Thoothukudi has also been portrayed as a place of violence.
 But this film shows that there some beautiful romantic stories in this kind of places also.
 Since I wanted this film to be realistic, I wanted to utilize the local people to act in this film.
 But since I could not get a proper hero and heroine from this place, I had to make use of the actor and actress from another place.
 But the other actors who are acting in the film are all from Thoothukudi".

 Soundtrack

 The film score and the soundtrack were composed by E. K. Bobby.
-Malathy Sundaram of Behindwoods.com rated the album 2 out of 5 and wrote, "There is an engaging crispness about this album which cannot be denied.
+Malathy Sundaram rated the album 2 out of 5 and wrote, "There is an engaging crispness about this album which cannot be denied.
 We can certainly look forward to more creativity from this composer in his next album".

-Release

-The film was released on 18 February 2011 alongside four other films.
+Reception

 Kungumam praised the performances of the lead actors and called it "a pleasant surprise".